KevinGimbel/vhost/README.md

 # vhost

 `vhost` is a command line utility for creating new Virtual Hosts for the Apache Server.
 It was build out of laziness.

+**NOTE:** `vhost` has only been tested on Ubuntu 14.04 running Apache 2.4.7!
+On other Linux Distributions most used programms (`rm`, `cp`, `sed`, `sudo`) should be available.
+It could happen that things go bad and you break your local Server.
+Be warned!

+With a Linux Distribution similar to Ubuntu (such as Kubuntu, Lubuntu, etc.) you should be good to go.
+Other Linux Distributions as well as OS X most likely need to adjust the script as needed.

+**This script is not intended to, and will never, run on Windows**

 ### Installation

-Clone this repositiory to some place on your computer.
+Clone this repository to some place on your computer.

 ```sh
 $ cd ~/workspace/github